QuestPDF/QuestPDF-Documentation/docs/api-reference/debug-pointer.md

 # Debug pointer

-- This element is useful when finding the root cause of the DocumentLayoutException.
-When generating target output (e.g. PDF file), this element is ignored.
+- This element is useful when finding the root cause of a DocumentLayoutException error.
+When generating target output (e.g. a PDF file), this element is ignored.
-- It does not alter document's layout.
+- `DebugPointer` does not alter a document's layout.

 ```csharp{2}
 .Width(100)